ashitikov/Objective-JNI/README.md

 # Objective-JNI
-This is Objective-C code wrapper generator over the java library (.jar) using JNI calls
+This is Objective-C code wrapper generator over the java library (.jar) using JNI calls.
+Environment is available here: https://github.com/ashitikov/Objective-JNI-Environment